afitzek/hasura-metric-adapter/README.md

 - `hasura_request_counter`

-    This is a counter that cound the number of http requests.
+    This is a counter that counts the number of http requests.
 It provides `status` the http status code and `url` the path that was called.

 - `hasura_request_query_counter`